nilmtk/nilmtk/docs/source/hdf5_metadata.rst

            in which case we use ``'category': 'lighting'``.
            Must use the same controlled vocabulary as for appliance types.
+:appliances: (list of dicts) See section below on 'Appliance metadata'.

 Appliance metadata
 ------------------

-``store.root.building1.electric.meter1._v_attrs.appliances`` stores a
-list of appliance dicts.
-Each dict has:
+Each appliance dict has:

 :type: (string): appliance type.
 Use NILM Metadata controlled
        vocabulary.